Damika-Anupama/jahan.ai-case-study/Readme.md

 ## Overview
-You are responsible for developing a user preferences page using the Webix framework (https://webix.com/) & Django framework (https://www.djangoproject.com/) for a web application.
+You are responsible for developing a user preferences page using the frontend framework & Django framework (https://www.djangoproject.com/) for a web application.
 The user preferences page will enable users to customize their settings according to their preferences.
 Your objective is to create an intuitive and user-friendly interface using modern web technologies.